 2.1.
 Collection and processing of the plant

-Vitex negundo leaves were collected from fields of Salem, Karur, Kancheepuram and Thiruvallur districts.
+Vitex negundo leaves were collected from fields of Salem, Karur, Kancheepuram, and Thiruvallur districts.
 The leaves were thoroughly washed in water.
 Then they were shadow-dried in the open.
 After complete drying, leaves were ground using an electric blender to make into powder.
-The powder was stored in airtight containers until further use (Fig. 1a and 1b)
+The powder was stored in airtight containers until further use (Fig. 1a and 1b).

 2.2.
 Preparation of extracts

 The aqueous leaf extract (ALE) of V. negundo was prepared by macerating 400 grams of leaf powder of V. negundo in 1 L of water for 48 hours at room temperature with intermittent stirring.
 For the ethanolic extract (ELE) of V. negundo, 400 grams of leaf powder was macerated in 1 L of ethanol for 48 hours at room temperature with intermittent stirring.
 After maceration, double filtration was done using muslin cloth and Whatman No. 1 filter paper.
 The filtrates obtained were evaporated using an incubator.
 Dried extracts were labelled and stored at -20 °C until further use.
-The yield of both extracts was one per cent.
+The yield of both extracts was one per cent (Please, write the weight in grams or milligrams, as well.).